 Never sneer at Malibu.
 Without it, can you believe the variety of faded celebrities we’d have to endure?
 Cher would appear to be Andy Warhol.

-We’re headed up there today in a convertible, evidently, for how else are you going to parse Malibu correctly?
-Bring your sunscreen; a favorite dwindled cap.
-Clear your calendar, for you know the way Pacific Coast Highway can get.
+Evidently, we’re headed up there today in a convertible, for how else are you going to parse Malibu correctly?
+Bring your sunscreen and a favorite dwindled cap.
+Clear your calendar, for you know how Pacific Coast Highway can get.
 It is our Northwest Passage and not for wimps.

 But true Gawd, August on PCH is sublime.